rust-edu/comprehensive-rust-2day/src/index.md

 * Covering specialized topics: the full version of Comprehensive Rust includes "deep dives" on several topics.

-  * [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
-This includes interoperability with C, C++, and Java.
-  * [Bare-metal](bare-metal.md): a whole-day class on using Rust for bare-metal (embedded) development.
-Both microcontrollers and application processors are covered.
-  * [Concurrency](concurrency.md): a whole-day class on concurrency in Rust.
-We cover both classical concurrency (preemptively scheduling using threads and mutexes) and async/await concurrency (cooperative multitasking using futures).

 ## Assumptions

 The course assumes that you already know how to program.
 Rust is a statically-typed language and we will sometimes make comparisons with C and C++ to better explain or contrast the Rust approach.